ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

   height of the transaction's parent block and the transaction's index in that block.
 This would more traditionally be a `(hash, index)` pair, but because we store blocks by height, storing the height saves one level of indirection.

+- Each incremental tree consists of nodes for a small number of peaks.
+  Peaks are written once, then deleted when they are no longer required.
+  New incremental tree nodes can be added each time the finalized tip changes, and unused nodes can be deleted.
+  We only keep the nodes needed for the incremental tree for the finalized tip.
+  TODO: update this description based on the incremental merkle tree code

+- The history tree indexes its peaks using blocks since the last network upgrade.
+  But we map those peak indexes to heights, to make testing and debugging easier.

+- The value pools are only stored for the finalized tip.
+  We index it by height to make testing and debugging easier.

 ## Committing finalized blocks